To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Instructed as junior counsel in Dana UK AXLE Ltd v Freudenberg FST GmbH EWHC 1413 (TCC) (an application relating to the exclusion of expert evidence).

 Instructed as junior counsel in a termination dispute concerning the construction of an oil and gas production facility in the Middle East.

-Instructed as junior counsel to assist in an application relating to a Qatari arbitration arising out of the Doha airport project.
+Instructed as junior counsel in an application relating to a Qatari arbitration arising out of the Doha airport project.

 Assisted in an arbitration regarding an infrastructure project involving the construction of light rail and tramway.